yaoyao-liu/minimal-light/index.md

 ## About Me

-I am a Ph.D. student in the Department of Statistics at the University of British Columbia.
+I am currently a fourth-year PhD Candidate in the department of Statistics at the University of British Columbia, supervised by Prof. Harry Joe.
+Prior to that, I completed my master's degree under the supervision of Prof. Christian Genest and obtained my Bachelor's degree in the program of Joint honours Economics and Finance of McGill University.

 ## Research Interests

-- **Multivariate analysis
+- **Dependence modeling with copula**
-- **Extreme value theory
+- **Extreme value theory**
-- **Quantitative risk management
+- **Quantitative risk management**

 ## News